Garnier commits to Green Beauty

 How can we protect the biodiversity?

 Through programs like our Respectful Bee Welfare Program, Garnier sustainably sources all of its ingredients derived from bees through a network of responsible beekeepers and suppliers.
-Another example is our Solidarity Sourcing program in partnership with PRONATURA, helping 23 Mexican families adopt organic farming practices, including initiatives to preserve biodiversity on the protected reserves surrounding their farms.
+Another example is our Solidarity Sourcing project, which was implemented in 2019, in collaboration with Pronatura and MexiAloe.
+Reaching 56 beneficiairies in 4 villages in 2022, this program helps families adopt organic farming practices, including initiatives to preserve biodiversity on the protected reserves surrounding their farms.

 What’s Garnier’s sustainable sourcing strategy?

-We are striving for 100% of our renewable ingredients to be sourced sustainably by 2022.
-We are fully committed to protecting biodiversity and the planet by leveraging green science to offer our consumers the same high performance while ensuring that every Garnier product is more sustainable.
-Today, more than half of Garnier’s ingredients come from renewable sources, and by 2025, we aim for 100% of our renewable ingredients to be sustainably sourced.
+We are fully committed to protecting biodiversity and the planet by leveraging Green sciences to offer our consumers the same high performance while ensuring that every Garnier product is more sustainable.
+Today, 89% of our bio-based ingredients are sustainably sourced.

 How is Garnier going greener?

 We are sourcing more and more of our natural ingredients sustainably every day, launching natural origin formulas within all our product categories.
-In 2019 we introduced a new organic range.
-We have improved the sustainability performance of our factories and reduced our use of virgin plastic in packaging while increasing recyclable content.
+In 2022, we have improved the sustainability performance of our factories and reduced our use of virgin plastic in packaging.

-Green science covers all scientific knowledge, including transforming natural raw materials into high-performing natural ingredients through processes like extraction or fermentation, in a sustainable way that respects the environment.
+Green Sciences cover all scientific knowledge, including transforming natural raw materials into high-performing natural ingredients through processes like extraction or fermentation, in a sustainable way that respects the environment.
 Garnier harnesses the latest life sciences knowledge to unleash the power of nature in our high-performing, sustainable products.
+We are now using Green Sciences Vitamin Cg and Hyaluronic Acid.

 What is green cultivation?